RTEMS/rtems-docs/eng/test-framework.rst

     You can disable this variant with the `T_MEASURE_RUNTIME_DISABLE_DIRTY_CACHE` request flag.

-Load
+Load/<WorkerCount>
     This variant tries to get close to worst-case conditions.
 The cache is set up according to the `DirtyCache` variant.
 In addition, other processors try to fully load the memory system.
 The load is produced through writes to a memory area with twice the size of the outer-most data cache.
-The load variant is performed multiple times with a different set of active load worker threads (`M:L`).
-The active workers range from one up to the processor count.
+The load variant is performed multiple times with a different set of active load worker threads.
+The <WorkerCount> value is the count of active workers which ranges from one to the processor count.

     You can disable these variants with the `T_MEASURE_RUNTIME_DISABLE_MINOR_LOAD` and